fdarie/pear_video/README.md

-# Evaluating Pear Runtime for Screen Sharing Application
+# Evaluating Screen Sharing Application using Pear Runtime

 First attempt to have a P2P screen sharing using Pear Runtime.